10/12/2019

 Examples from the field

 In OYE Tanzania for instance, young people are using a blend of conventional farming and modern farming practices in agriculture to create climate-smart jobs for themselves and others in the community.
-Some of the modern farming practices include solar-powered drip irrigation, agro-ecological farming and aquaponics farming techniques.
+Some modern farming practices include solar-powered drip irrigation, agroecological farming, and aquaponics.
 Through similar interventions in Zimbabwe and Mali, young people are contributing to environmental sustainability and social inclusiveness by creating green jobs in waste recycling business ventures.

 Impact

-Through OYE, SNV is contributing to building a generation of young people that are aware of and taking action against climate change, thus contributing to economic development and reduced levels of youth unemployment.
-We are seeing increased interest in agri-business because young people are attracted to new and innovative modern farming techniques – these green technologies have the potential for replication and scale in other regions and neighbouring countries.
+Through OYE, SNV is helping build a generation of young people who are aware of and taking action against climate change, thereby advancing economic development and reducing youth unemployment.
+We are seeing increased interest in agribusiness because young people are attracted to new and innovative modern farming techniques – these green technologies have the potential to be replicated and scaled in other regions and neighbouring countries.
 Young people are realising increased yields, improved productivity and incomes.
-Also, young people are combing conventional farming with modern farming techniques and as a result, they have diversified income-generating activities, and despite the varying seasons and risks associated with farming, they are active throughout the year.
-Young people are increasingly contributing to reduced climate impact and environmental degradation as they are using fewer natural assets such as water and land while at the same time keeping the environment clean through waste recycling.
+Also, young people are combining conventional farming with modern techniques, diversifying their income-generating activities and remaining active throughout the year despite varying seasons and farming risks.
+Young people are increasingly contributing to reduced climate impact and environmental degradation as they are using fewer natural resources such as water and land, while at the same time keeping the environment clean through waste recycling.

 Additionally, we have good examples in Rwanda where young women are breaking cultural barriers and are finding or creating new employment opportunities in the renewable energy sector.
 In Tanzania, more and more women are benefiting from improved farming techniques - this is because modern farming approaches can be practiced near their homesteads, thus reducing the cost of time mobility and associated risks.
 Communities are also experiencing reduced malnutrition rates among children as young women can provide decent and balanced meals for their families.
 There have also been impacts on family savings, women's inclusion in household decision making and involvement in leadership roles at the community level.